Gardening in Winter: Our Top Tips

 What to plant now the UK winter has begun?

 Winter may not be the prime time for planting a vast array of fruit, veg and flowers, but that’s not to say your hands are completely tied.
-Overwintering broad beans can be sown in November and December outside in mild areas or under cloches, in locations where the soil is well drained.
+Overwintering broad beans can be sown outside in mild areas or under cloches, in locations where the soil is well drained.
 You can even start them off on a sunny windowsill to make them a success.
 The end of the year is also a good moment to plant shallot, onion and garlic sets, again in mild areas where there is good drainage.
 So long as first frosts haven’t set in and the ground isn’t too wet (granted we’ve had our fair share of rain of late) you can also plant bare-root fruit trees.
 Although these are dormant when planted, by getting them in the ground at this time of year, you give them a full season to grow when temperatures pick up again.
 What’s more, the great thing about fruit trees is that there are so many types to choose from – apple and pear trees are classics of course, but you could give plums, cherries or even gooseberries a go.
 Similarly, bare-root roses and hedging can be added to your garden around about now too.
 Last but not least, why not plant rhubarb and asparagus crowns, again avoiding waterlogged patches of earth.
 Sowing crops now outside of the busy spring and summer seasons will give you a far richer harvest throughout the year to come!
 Plus, it’ll make winter gardening all the more enjoyable.

 What garden jobs can you do?
 It's the best time to get pruning!